 Drilling rig fees.
-These are early termination costs incurred for the termination of drilling rigs once drilling has ceased at a well site.
+These are costs incurred for the early termination of drilling rig contracts.

 General and administrative ("G&A").
 These are costs incurred for overhead, including payroll and benefits for our corporate staff, costs of maintaining our headquarters, costs of managing our production and development operations, franchise taxes, audit and other fees for professional services, legal compliance and compensation expense related to employee and director stock awards, performance awards and option awards granted which have been recognized on a straight-line basis over the vesting period associated with the award.